 We may use Service Providers to monitor, analyze, and improve the use of Our Service.

 15. CI/CD tools

-We may use third-party Service Providers to automate the development process of our Service.
+We may use Service Providers to automate the development process of Our Service.

 16. Behavioral Remarketing

 Our Services are not intended for use by children under the age of 18 (“Child” or “Children”).
 We do not knowingly collect personally identifiable information from Children under 18.
 If you become aware that a Child has provided us with Personal Data, please contact us.
 If we become aware that we have collected Personal Data from Children without verification of parental consent, we take steps to remove that information from our servers and to prevent the user from utilizing our Services.

 We respect the intellectual property rights of others.
 You may inform us immediately by contacting us via email at firstname.lastname@example.org if you believe anything on Our Services infringes upon your intellectual property rights (patents, trademarks and copyrights).